Identifying and using referring words, substitutions and word associations

 She was sick of cleaning up after them.
 They heard her say so.

-Students use the text below or choose an equally appropriate classroom text to draw coloured lines and highlight the noun the referring word replaces.
+Choose a classroom text to draw coloured lines and highlight the noun the referring word replaces.

 Other referring words include: